Bahrain protest attracts tens of thousands, no clashes

 A tiny Gulf archipelago of 1.7 million people, Bahrain has been in turmoil since the original revolt.
 The government says it has implemented some reforms recommended by international investigators and that it is willing to discuss further demands.

-Shi'ites want wider-ranging democratization, entailing cabinets chosen by an elected parliament rather than appointed exclusively by the king.
+Shi'ites want wider-ranging democratisation, entailing cabinets chosen by an elected parliament rather than appointed exclusively by the king.
 They also call for an end to alleged discrimination in jobs, housing and other benefits.
-The government denies any policy of marginalizing Shi'ites.
+The government denies any policy of marginalising Shi'ites.
+(Location of Budaiya highway has been corrected in this story)

 (Additional reporting by Amena Bakr; Editing by Alistair Lyon)